PSDI-UK/aiida-gromacs/docs/source/user_guide/api_interface.rst

         },
     }

-Where the paramters 'gromacs_code' and 'parameters' are described above.
+Where the parameters 'gromacs_code' and 'parameters' are described above.

 For each different gromacs executable that this plugin supports, there will then be a number of input files that you will need to specify.